semProject-stupid/landing-page/README.md

 This project contains a web-page which is a landing page for a mock-up company.
 It was part of The Odin Project's curriculum, as a project to practice flexbox.

 ## Viewing:
-Visit the link in the Deployments section on the right side-bar.
+Visit the following link: https://semproject-stupid.github.io/landing-page/ (or you can access it from the Deployments section in the right side-bar).

 ###### Attributions:
 Images licensed from the following sources: